 How to Walk Off 10 Pounds, According to a Dietitian

 If you've written off walking as a workout for weight loss, you should reconsider.
 The old-school advice to burn as many calories as you can in a workout is out.
-The new science is here: If you want to lose weight and keep it off, burning 500 calories at once on the treadmill is not the way.
+The new science is here: If you want to lose weight and keep it off, burning 500 calories at once on the treadmill is not the only way.
 Instead, create a small calorie deficit through your diet and increase activity in a way that's sustainable and doesn't leave you ravenous.
 Enter: walking.

 While not as intense as the Peloton or a HIIT workout, research shows that walking is associated with weight loss, fat burn, improved mood and reduced risk of chronic diseases.
 And the best part is that it's free and can be done anywhere.
 All you need is a good pair of shoes.